Bite-Sized Data Science with Python and Pandas: Introduction

 Check out the course to learn data science with Python today!

-Troy Shu has worked on Wall Street, at a startup, and has now started his own company, building lots of data-driven products and doing tons of data analysis in Python along the way.
+Troy Shu has worked on Wall Street, at a startup, and has now builds data-driven products at tech companies.

-He currently runs his own consulting business, building data-driven products for other companies.
-Before that, Troy worked at a lending startup called Bond Street, where he built the company's risk models and developed the "MVP" (minimum viable product) for the automated loan underwriting platform.
-He has also worked at a hedge fund where he built stock picking algorithms and launched a new hedge fund.
+For example: Troy worked at a lending startup called Bond Street, where he built the company's risk models and developed the "MVP" (minimum viable product) for the automated loan underwriting platform.
+He has also worked at a hedge fund where he built stock picking algorithms and helped launch a new hedge fund.
 Troy double majored in Computer Science and Economics, with concentrations in Statistics and Finance, at the University of Pennsylvania.